 For years businesses have tended to spend their CSR budgets on supporting environmental or arts-based causes but increasingly sport is being seen as a way to meet social and community obligations.

 Sport is regarded as a much more influential channel than the arts; reaching and engaging with more people from across the entire social and demographic spectrum.

-The European Sponsorship Association’s market trends survey of 2007 pointed out that CSR is becoming part of a more eclectic sponsorship mix.
+The European Sponsorship Association’s market trends survey points out that CSR is becoming part of a more eclectic sponsorship mix.
 This is something that sports rights holders are starting to take advantage of.

 Whilst pure sports sponsorship can often be based on hard-nosed marketing and business decisions, any CSR investment is based more on how a business can improve the communities in which it operates.

 When a decision has been taken to spend all, or part of, a CSR budget around sport, sponsors are realising how important it is that they choose a cause and sport which has a synergy with the organisation’s own mission statement and values as well as its products and services.